Dissipationless Spin-Charge Conversion in Excitonic Pseudospin Superfluid: Supplementary Material for ``Dissipationless Spin-Charge Conversion in Excitonic Pseudospin Superfluid"

 where $D=2K\lambda$ from Eq.~(\ref{eqn1-18}), $i=x,y$ and $\nu=0,x,y,z$.
 Here ``..." denotes other terms without the spatial gradients of $\phi_\nu$ and $\phi^*_\nu$; they do not contribute to the Noether currents.
 Putting Eq.~(\ref{eqn8-8}) into Eq.~(\ref{eqn8-4}), we get the (hole-layer) charge Noether current:

 where we have used $\phi_\nu\partial_i\phi^*_\nu=-\phi^*_\nu\partial_i\phi_\nu$.
 Putting Eq.~(\ref{eqn8-8}) into Eq.~(\ref{eqn8-7}), we get the (hole-layer) spin Noether current:

-Let us next substitute the classical solutions of Eqs.~(\ref{eqn7-16},\ref{eqn7-17},\ref{eqn7-18},\ref{eqn7-19}) into these expressions for the Noether currents.
+Let us next substitute the classical solutions of Eqs.~(\ref{eqn7-16}--\ref{eqn7-19}) into these expressions for the Noether currents.
 Thereby, the spatial gradients in the expressions apply not only to an explicit spatial-coordinate dependence of the classical solutions but also to the slowly-varying gapless modes, $\varphi_0$ and $\psi$.
-Thus, the spatial derivatives in Eqs.~(\ref{eqn8-9},\ref{eqn8-10}) can be decomposed into:
+Thus, the spatial derivatives in Eqs.~(\ref{eqn8-9}, \ref{eqn8-10}) can be decomposed into:

 where $\partial'_i$ applies only to the explicit spatial-coordinate dependence.
-From Eqs.~(\ref{eqn7-16},\ref{eqn7-18}), these partial derivatives take the following forms in the helicoidal phases,
+From Eqs.~(\ref{eqn7-16}, \ref{eqn7-18}), these partial derivatives take the following forms in the helicoidal phases,

-From Eqs.~(\ref{eqn7-17},\ref{eqn7-19}), we obtain a set of similar relations for the helical phases.
-Using them in Eqs.~(\ref{eqn8-9},\ref{eqn8-10}) together with $D=2K\lambda$, and recover units by substitutions $\tilde{A}_i\rightarrow e\tilde{A}_i/\hbar c$, we finally obtain Eqs.~(18,19) of the main text.
+From Eqs.~(\ref{eqn7-17}, \ref{eqn7-19}), we obtain a set of similar relations for the helical phases.
+Using them in Eqs.~(\ref{eqn8-9}, \ref{eqn8-10}) together with $D=2K\lambda$, and recover units by substitutions $\tilde{A}_i\rightarrow e\tilde{A}_i/\hbar c$, we finally obtain results for the charge current and the spin current: